chrisgaulke/Claatu/README.md

 <p align="center"><img src="docs/claatu_fig.png" width=500 align="middle"/> </p>

-<p align="center"> <strong> An ecophylogenetic approach to taxonomy can discover ecologically relevant units of microbial taxa.</strong> Incorporating phylogeny into the assessment of how microbial lineages are distributed across communities can identify monophyletic clades of microbes that collectively manifest an association with ecological factors.
-For example, the clade highlighted in red is universally present across all mammalian microbiome samples, indicating that the clade may have evolved a conserved trait that facilitated its ubiquitous distribution.
+Incorporating phylogeny into the assessment of how microbial lineages are distributed across communities can identify monophyletic clades of microbes that collectively manifest an association with ecological factors.
+For example, the clade highlighted in red in the image above is universally present across all mammalian microbiome samples, indicating that the clade may have evolved a conserved trait that facilitated its ubiquitous distribution.
 If we were to consider this relationship at the OTU level (i.e., considering the tips of the tree as appropriate units), the redundancy of OTUs within this clade would obscure the detection of this relationship.
-On the other hand, if we were to consider the genus level, the aggregation of this clade with others that do not possess the trait would similarly obscure this relationship. </p>
+On the other hand, if we were to consider the genus level, the aggregation of this clade with others that do not possess the trait would similarly obscure this relationship.
 The ClaaTU (**Cla**d**a**l **T**axonomic **U**nits) workflow uses data files produced by third party microbiome analysis software (e.g., QIIME, Mothur, DADA2, etc.) to identify and quantify the abundance of specific clades in a user provided phylogenetic tree.
 This allows us to examine the abundance of clades across the input tree from tip to root.
 Currently, ClaaTU is run as a collection of scripts and a workflow is provided below.

 Dependencies